-3.12 The data search returned records of 33 plant species, the majority being either associated with habitats not present at the site, such as chalk grassland, coastal and saltmarsh habitats, and/or are not nationally rare or scarce plants.
-Instead they are
+3.12 The data search returned records of 18 plant species, the majority being either associated with habitats not present at the site, such as chalk grassland and/or are not nationally rare or scarce plants.
+Instead they are uncommon/rare in the county and included on the Sussex Rare Species Inventory Species.

-7 Section 41 (S41) of the NERC Act (2006) includes a published list of habitats and species which are of principal importance for the conservation of biodiversity in England.
+6 Section 41 (S41) of the NERC Act (2006) includes a published list of habitats and species which are of principal importance for the conservation of biodiversity in England.
 It is used to guide decision-makers such as LPAs in implementing their duty under section 40 of the NERC Act (2006), to have regard to the conservation of biodiversity in England, when carrying out their normal functions Further details of the NERC Act can be found at: www.opsi.gov.uk/acts/acts2006/ukpga_20060016_en_1 (see Chapters 16 and 17).

-8 Birds of Conservation Concern status is prioritised into high concern (Red), medium concern (Amber) and low concern (Green) (Eaton et al, 2009).
-Red list species are those that are globally threatened according to the IUCN criteria; those whose population or range has declined rapidly in recent years; and those that have declined historically and have not shown a substantial recent recovery.
-Amber list species are those with an unfavourable conservation status in Europe; those whose population or range has declined moderately in recent years; those whose population has declined historically but made a substantial recent recovery; rare breeders; and those with internationally important or localised populations.
-Green list species are those that fulfil none of the criteria.
+7 Birds of Conservation Concern status is prioritised into high concern (Red), medium concern (Amber) and low concern (Green) (Eaton et al, 2009).
+Red-list species are those that are globally threatened according to the IUCN criteria; those whose population or range has declined rapidly in recent years; and those that have declined historically and have not shown a substantial recent recovery.
+Amber-list species are those with an unfavourable conservation status in Europe; those whose population or range has declined moderately in recent years; those whose population has declined historically but made a substantial recent recovery; rare breeders; and those with internationally important or localised populations.
+Green-list species are those that fulfill none of the criteria.